 |

 Standing outside the city of Sodom on the plain, the angels told Lot to flee to the mountain - in other words, get out of the plain area itself.
 Lot, who still hasn't fully understood how gracious God has been in this, worries that he won't have time to make it.
 To him, the easy path of flight is to stay on the level ground of the plain.
 Looking southward he spots the last and smallest of the cities of the plain and asks to be able to flee there.
-This request was granted, which ultimately spared that little city as well.
+This request is granted, which ultimately spares this little city as well.

 |